Dera follower case: Main shooter arrested after brief encounter in Rajasthan | Law-Order

 Five shooters have already been arrested in this case.
 Three of them including two minors were nabbed by the special cell of the Delhi police while two were arrested by the Punjab police.

-Punjab Director General of Police Gaurav Yadav said the operation was conducted in coordination with central agencies and Rajasthan Police.

-"In a major breakthrough AGTF arrested Ramjan Khan @ Raj Hooda, involved in murder of Pardeep at Kotkapura, Faridkot has been apprehended after a brief encounter with AGTF at Jaipur, Rajasthan," said Yadav in a tweet.

-Hooda was the main shooter involved in the murder of the Dera Sacha Sauda follower, Pramod Ban told PTI.
+ADGP Ban told PTI that Hooda was the main shooter involved in the murder of the Dera Sacha Sauda follower.

-"We will question him in detail once we bring him here," said Pramod Ban.
+“We will question him in detail once we bring him here (Punjab),” said Ban.

+DGP Yadav said acting on intelligence inputs, teams from AGTF headed by Additional Director General of Police Pramod Ban under the supervision of Assistant Inspector General Sandeep Goel followed the trail of the accused.

+After collecting vital clues, the AGTF teams led by Deputy Superintendent of Police Bikram Brar and DSP Rajan Parminder managed to trace his location in a building at Vinayak Enclave Colony in Jaipur, where he was holed up with his two accomplices in rented accommodation, said the DGP.

+He said investigations are on to establish the role of the two accomplices.

-Police said it had been on his trail for the past many days.
+Police said they had been on his trail for the past many days.
 The alleged shooter kept changing his hideouts, said Ban.

 Hooda moved from Chandigarh to Hisar and then came back to Chandigarh, and on Saturday, he reached Jaipur, said Ban.